New Zealand's newest Great Ride

 Will I have mobile phone coverage?

-It's estimated the trail has 80-85% coverage.
-One area it can be patchy is around the Te Kōtukutuku/Rotokākahi trail.
+Roughly 80-85% of the trail has mobile phone coverage.
+One area that can be patchy is around Te Kōtukutuku/Rotokākahi trail.

 Mountain Bike Rotorua